ccomrade/c1-launcher/README.md

 ### Does this launcher support Crysis Warhead?

 No, it doesn't.
-The reason is that CryGame and CryAction DLLs have been moved into the EXE in Crysis Warhead.
+The reason is that CryGame and CryAction DLLs are integrated into the EXE in Crysis Warhead.

 ### Why does the Bin64 folder contain 2 executables?